Wine doesn’t need to be wasted. And you don’t need to commit OWI.

 - The cork is reinserted outside of the hours of 12 AM to 6 AM;

 So the next time you order a bottle of wine with dinner and can’t quite finish it, you can now ask your server to send it home with you!
 This saves you money.
 Secondly, you get to enjoy the rest of your wine.
 Finally, you won’t be tempted to have that one extra drink.
-That extra drink could land you in handcuffs and in need of a Wisconsin drunk driving attorney.
+That extra drink could land you in need of a Wisconsin drunk driving attorney.